lorenzos/dasher/README.md

 ]}
 ```

-Buttons take up to 8 options.
+Buttons can have the following options:

 * `name` - Optionally give the button action a name.
 * `address` - The MAC address of the button.